This Nordic raid crosses the Pallas – Ÿllas Tunturi National Park in northwestern Finnish Lapland.

 Getting ready to go

-The trek with snowshoes do not require technical skills or specific training.
+The nordic ski do not require technical skills or specific training.
 However, good resistance to long-lasting, low-temperature efforts and cold in general is necessary.

 Your individual pharmacy